magento/knowledge-base/src/announcements/adobe-commerce-announcements/adobe-support-customer-data-access-and-privacy.md

 labels: Adobe,GDPR,Magento Commerce,Magento Commerce Cloud,account,announcements,customers,data,security,support
 ---

-Adobe technical support may require access to your Adobe Commerce-related data in order to provide support.
+Adobe technical support may require access to your Adobe Commerce-related data to provide support.
 The primary Adobe Commerce account holder can choose to provide this authorization in their Adobe Commerce account privacy settings.
-Allowing this access prior to support request creation will help ensure the issue can be properly investigated and/or help increase the speed of resolution.
+If you are the Project Owner of an Adobe Commerce Cloud project, note that it doesn't mean that you are the Primary Account Holder - you will have to contact the account holder to provide their consent.

 >![info]
 >